Photos & Video

 We have always looked to the first season sires for value for money when purchasing our youngsters and this filly caught both Ollie Pears' eye and ours at the big September Yearling Sale at Tattersalls in Ireland.
 She has an excellent pedigree and walks really well.
 She is perfectly conformed and has the sort of sharp look about her that should ensure she is a proper 2YO.

-This filly is by Vadamos, a talented miler trained by Andre Fabre in France, which is why you may not recognise his name.
+Christmas Morning is by Vadamos, a talented miler trained by Andre Fabre in France, which is why you may not recognise his name.
 However, he was very successful, winning over a mile and ten furlongs in top-class company.
 He closed his career off with a win in a Group One as a 6YO.